What HR Can Learn From Spotify

 Decrease in Turnover Rates

 Once employees started to work from home during the pandemic, many of them decided that they never wanted to go back to the office.
 In fact, 64 percent of employees would consider quitting their job if asked to return to the office full-time, and 30 percent would quit if they weren’t allowed to work remotely in some capacity.

 By implementing a WFA policy, Spotify has experienced the opposite of what most companies have seen during the Great Resignation: increased retention rates.
 The company’s turnover was 15 percent lower in the second quarter of 2022 than it was during the same quarter in 2019.
 The fact that Spotify’s turnover rates are lower now than they were pre-pandemic suggests that its shift to WFA has helped them retain their employees.

 Increase in Employee Productivity

 When companies suddenly started to work from home at the beginning of the pandemic, many were worried about how it would impact their employees' productivity.

 To their surprise, recent studies have found that employees who work from home tend to perform better.
-In fact, working from home can increase productivity up to 77 percent.
+In fact, working from home can increase productivity by 47 percent.